 What Are Intensive Outpatient Addiction Treatment Programs?

-Clients in intensive outpatient addiction treatment programs are receiving rehabilitation services on a part-time, yet intensive schedule.
+Clients in Intensive Outpatient addiction treatment programs are receiving drug or alcohol rehabilitation services on a part-time, yet intensive schedule.
 This schedule still accommodates work and school obligations, but the clients are required to visit their designated outpatient facility pretty much every day.

-An intensive outpatient program is generally recommended for the following scenarios:
+An IOP program is generally recommended for the following scenarios:

 - For treatment seekers who do not need medically supervised detox